Home Treatments for Babies

 The most prevalent gas producers are dairy products, wheat, eggs, vegetables in the cabbage family, and beans.

-Other offenders: caffeine, chocolate, and spices.
+Other offenders that not only cause gas but may make a child irritable include: caffeine, chocolate, and spices.
 “If mothers eliminate those foods,” Neustaedter explains, “they can see if they are causing problems in babies.”

 You’ll know if a certain food is giving your baby gas, he says, when you reintroduce it into your diet.
 If it’s a culprit, your baby will start screaming within hours after feeding.